AntoineSavage/pizzascript/README.md

 # Data Types

-There are 8 data types:
+There are nine data types:
 - the empty type `()`
 - number
 - string